-Never My Fault: Billy Halleck blames everybody but himself for his having run Susanna Lemke over, including Susanna herself.
+- Never My Fault: Billy Halleck blames everybody but himself for his having run Susanna Lemke over, including Susanna herself.
 Also applies to Lemke who seems to forget that his daughter was jaywalking in the middle of the night.

-Sympathetic Murderer: Taduz Lemke.
+- Sympathetic Murderer: Taduz Lemke.
 He inflicts one unique Gypsy Curse each on three people, with the full intention of it killing the victim, in one way or another.
 And yet he's doing this to avenge his daughter's death at the hands of a white town man when the supposed justice system failed to properly do this.
 Hopley, one of his victims urges Halleck to see things from Lemke's point of view: